OrchardSkills/OrchardSkills.OrchardCore.Identity/README.md

 ![itentity-002](https://user-images.githubusercontent.com/59172485/90955720-30239e00-e43d-11ea-9a27-fb83ba07e407.png)

 Log in page with reCAPTCHA enabled.
+What does the Remember me check dox do?

 ![itentity-026](https://user-images.githubusercontent.com/59172485/90955745-3580e880-e43d-11ea-90fa-1eb5f0acc3c1.png)

 Proposed new log in page with social logins OpenID Connect.
+What does the Remember me check dox do?